Importing files from a CMS library into Git.

 The other important object in a CMS library is a class.
 It describes a development or project status of the software.
 A class is defined as a set of particular generations of elements.
 Obviously not all elements of the library need to be in a class and for an element any but only one generation including a variant can be contained in a class.

 To compare with Git, the base objects are files as well.
 However the other important "object" is the current collection of the files know to Git, which describes a development or project status of the software.
 This "object" essentially is a snapshot of all files known to Git.
 Files do not have a version or generation identifier attached.
 A version of a file is defined by the snapshot to which it belongs.
-So the main developemnt line is a sequence of snapshots.
+So the main development line is a sequence of snapshots.
 A side line is a branch, which can be created from any snapshot and can have a user defined, descriptive name.
 A branch again is a sequence of snapshots.
 In CMS terms, it very likely contains at least one variant.
 Git snapshots can be tagged, simply said they can have names.
 All tags are - more or less - a subset of all snapshots.
 A tag, that is a named snapshot, can be compared to a CMS class.
-The big difference here is, that a CMS class can be defined at any time, independent of replacing CMS objects (files).
-A replacement in CMS can be compared to a committment in Git, which creates a snapshot.
+The big difference here is, that a CMS class can be defined at any time, independent of replacing CMS objects, which can be compared to commiting files in Git, which creates a snapshot.
 But as defining the members of a class is not a single CMS command, and as the generation of an element being a member of a class can be changed any time as well, mapping a CMS class to a Git tag/snapshot is not straight forward.

 2. How imports can be done